ronnycoding/dreamstack-nextjs/README.md

 	</a>
 </p>

-# TELOS NextJS dApp Starter
+# EOSIO NextJS dApp Starter

-NextJS framework for TELOS and EOSIO dApps.
+NextJS starter for EOSIO dApps.
 Take the pain out of creating Universal React apps with blockchain integration.

 ## TELOS